anmaxwell/quotemaker/README.md

 # quotemaker
-Model to create inspirational quotes

-This is part of a 3 part project to build a ML model to generate insprational quotes.
-The second phase is to build an API and then push the quotes to the API if they are classed as good.
-The final part is a project to pull quotes from the API and display an image that is relevant to the quote.
+This is part 1 of a 3 part project to get experience and exposure of using APIs, classification and text generation.

+Part 1 is the Quotemaker.
+This uses pre trained GPT2 to auto generate motivational quotes after being fine tuned on existing quotes.
+If the generated quote is voted good by the reader, it is pushed to the API and added to the training list.
+If not it's simply ignored.

 For this project I have fine tuned GPT2 using gpt_2_simple and loaded the full model in LFS due to the size.

+Part 2 is the API.
+The API holds all the quotes and can be updated by adding more quotes from the Quotemaker.
+Also using streamlit as a way to connect

+Part 3 is the Imagemaker.
+This pulls down a quote and predicts an image from a set using a trained KNN model.
+If the reader agrees the image matches the quote, this is added to the training list for future training.